 Hands on Roman history resources

-As you know I’m a big fan of hands on history, and a great way to do that is to have some good books and resources for it.
-Here’s my favorites I’ve either bought or check out from the library for hands on roman history resources.
+As you know, I’m a big fan of hands-on history lessons, and a great way to do that is to have some good books and resources for it.
+Here are my favorites I’ve either bought or checked out from the library for hands-on Roman history resources for my Ancient Rome Unit.

 Roman history resources for kids